mawicks/mvarch/README.md

 `"constant"`.
 It's difficult to estimate the daily mean, which is small compared to the daily variance, so a reasonable choice is to model the mean as `"zero"`.
 The `"univariate"` parameter may be `"arch"` or `"none"`.
-It determines whether the marginal volatilities are first estimated in a univariate `arch' model (the DCC appreach) with correlations estimated in a multivariate model or whether the volatilities and correlations are combined into a single multivariate covariance estimate (`"none"`).
+It determines whether the marginal volatilities are first estimated in a univariate 'arch' model (the DCC appreach) with correlations estimated in a multivariate model or whether the volatilities and correlations are combined into a single multivariate covariance estimate (`"none"`).
 The `constraint` parameter (in increasing order of computational